MahendraVadnere/dwmblocks/README.md

 By default the program is installed in `$HOME/.local/bin` location.

-If xgetrootname is required, run `make xgetrootname`.
+If xgetrootname is required, run `make xgetrootname`

 # Acknowledgements